-On the basis of the reviews undertaken the 2021/22 Internal Audit Report has concluded that:
+On the basis of the reviews undertaken the 2022/23 Internal Audit Report has concluded that:

-""From the Internal Audit work undertaken in compliance with the PSIAS in 2021/22, it is our opinion that we can provide Substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue accords with proper practice.
-This opinion is based on the individual assurance levels we have provided for each of the audit reviews undertaken during the year and includes consideration of the wider sources of assurance provided to the Authority......
-The priority work on fundamental systems audits completed to date have shown a substantial level of compliance.
-Based on the audit work carried out in 2021/22 we are not aware of any significant control weakness, which impact on the Annual Governance Statement."
+"Substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue accords with proper practice.
+This opinion is based on the individual assurance levels we have provided for each of the audit reviews undertaken during the year and includes consideration of the wider sources of assurance provided to the authority.
+Based on the audit work carried out in 2022/23 we are not aware of any significant control weaknesses, which impact on the Annual Governance Statement"